 - Rosemary – 4 drops

 - Peppermint – 6 drops

-In order to prepare a bath salts blend, mix Epsom salt and baking soda in equal proportions and add this to your bathtub.
-If you have sea salt or magnesium chloride flakes available, you can add them in your bath as well.
-Thereafter, add the essential oils in the tub and soak yourself in this blend in a way that your knee is completely immersed in the water.
+In order to prepare a bath salt blend, mix Epsom salt and baking soda in equal proportions and add this to your bathtub.
+If you have sea salt or magnesium chloride flakes available, you can add them too.
+Thereafter, add the essential oils and soak your knee for 15-20 minutes.
+Repeat twice in a day.

-This warming massage blend can easily soothe the tender joints in joint conditions like knee pain.
-Here is how to prepare this blend for best relief in arthritic conditions like knee pain:
+This warming massage blend can easily soothe the tender knee joints.
+Here is how to prepare this blend for best relief in arthritic knee pain.

 - Eucalyptus – 5 drops

 - Rosemary – 6 drops

 - Marjoram – 4 drops

 - 2 ounces (60ml) of carrier oil (sweet almond / jojoba oil)